 ARTICLE IV MEETINGS OF MEMBERS

 Section 4.01.
-The 2017 annual meeting of members of BISG shall be held in September 2017.
-Commencing with 2018, the annual meeting of the members of BISG shall be held in the month of April on a date set by the Board or Chairperson.
+The annual meeting of the Members of BISG shall be held in the month of April on a date set by the Board of Directors or Chairperson.
 All annual reports shall be given and such other business as is appropriate shall be transacted at the annual meeting.
-Notice of the time, date, place and the agenda of the annual meeting shall be given to the members not less than 10 nor more than 50 days prior to that meeting.
-At the annual meeting in even numbered calendar years, the Chairperson shall be elected for a two-year term.
-If co-Chairpersons are elected, all references in these By-Laws to chairperson shall mean one or both of them, as appropriate.
-The directors (other than those who are officers) whose terms are then about to expire shall be elected for two-year terms.
-The Chairperson, and, after appointment, the Vice Chairperson, Treasurer and Secretary are automatically deemed elected as directors for the same term as they are officers.
+Notice of the time, date, place and agenda of the annual meeting shall be given to the Members not less than ten (10) days prior to that meeting.
+At the annual meeting in odd numbered calendar years, the Chairperson shall be elected for a two-year term.
+The Chairperson, and, after appointment, the Vice Chairperson, Treasurer and Secretary are automatically deemed elected as Directors for the same term as they are Officers.

 Section 4.02.
-Any special meeting of the members may be called by any of the following: (1) the Board of Directors, (2) the Executive Committee, or (3) 10% of the members of BISG entitled to vote.
-The group calling such a meeting shall transmit a statement in writing as to the purpose of the meeting to the secretary with its request that such a meeting take place.
-Notice of each such meeting shall be given by the secretary to the members not less than 10 days nor more than 50 days prior to the date thereof together with a statement of the place, date, time and purpose of the meeting and at whose request the meeting is called.
+Any special meeting of the Members may be called by any of the following: (i) the Board of Directors, (ii) the Executive Committee, or (iii) 10% of the Members of BISG entitled to vote.
+The group calling such a meeting shall transmit a statement in writing as to the purpose of the meeting to the Secretary with its request that such a meeting take place.
+Notice of each such meeting shall be given by the Secretary to the Members not less than ten (10) days prior to the date thereof together with a statement of the place, date, time and purpose of the meeting and at whose request the meeting is called.

 Section 4.09.
-At each annual meeting of members the Board of Directors shall present its report, which shall include information concerning the financial status of the corporation, and shall be verified or certified in the manner prescribed by Section 519 of the Not-for-Profit Corporation Law.
-Each such report shall be filed with the records of the corporation and either a copy or an abstract thereof entered in the minutes of the proceedings of such annual meeting of members.
+At each annual meeting of Members the Board of Directors shall present its report, which shall include information concerning the financial status of BISG, and shall be verified or certified in the manner prescribed by Section 519 of the Not-for-Profit Corporation Law.
+Each such report shall be filed with the records of BISG and either a copy or an abstract thereof entered in the minutes of the proceedings of such annual meeting of Members.

 ARTICLE V ELECTIONS

 Section 5.01.
-The Directors and Chairperson, shall be nominated by the Executive Committee, which shall receive recommendations therefor from a Nominating Committee, appointed by the Chair, composed of former directors and persons from the industry.
-The Executive Committee will consider industry balance, willingness of nominees to serve and other appropriate factors and shall make its determinations by majority vote.
-In lieu of the Executive Committee, the Board of Directors may nominate the Directors and Chairperson.
+The Directors and Chairperson shall be nominated by the Executive Committee .
+The Executive Committee shall receive recommendations from a Nominating Committee appointed by the Chairperson composed of former Directors and persons from the Industry.
+The Executive Committee shall consider Industry balance, willingness of nominees to serve and other appropriate factors and shall make its determinations by majority vote.
+Notwithstanding the foregoing, in lieu of the Executive Committee, the Board of Directors may nominate the Directors and Chairperson.

-Section 5.03.
-In the event that a person is nominated so that two or more individuals who are employed by or are principals of the same Member would be Directors or Officers, that Member shall designate which shall be a Director or Officers, and the individual not so designated shall be deemed to have resigned or withdrawn, as the case may be.

 Section 5.04.
+In the event that a person is nominated, or holds a directorship or office, so that two (2) or more individuals who are employed by or are principals of the same Member would be Directors or Officers, that Member shall designate which shall be a Director or Officers, and the individual not so designated shall be deemed to have resigned or withdrawn, as the case may be.

-No Director, Officer, Member, or Key Person shall be compensated by BISG for any services rendered to it or any goods or property provided to it; provided, however, that a majority of a quorum present at a meeting of the Board of Directors or of the Executive Committee may authorize such compensation to a Director, Officer or Member for services rendered to BISG or goods or property to BISG at the request of the Board or Executive Committee.
+Section 5.05.
+No Director, Officer, Member, or Key Person shall be compensated by BISG for any services rendered to it or any goods or property provided to it; provided, however, that a majority of a quorum present at a meeting of the Board of Directors or of the Executive Committee may authorize such compensation to a Director, Officer, Member or Key Person for services rendered to BISG or goods or property to BISG at the request of the Board or Executive Committee.

 ARTICLE VI BOARD OF DIRECTORS

 Section 6.01.
 The Board of Directors shall manage BISG.
-The responsibilities of the Board of Directors shall include, without limitation, to review, clarify, and approve the mission; to appoint, support and evaluate the performance of the executive director; to approve long- range plans; to approve commitments of resources, programs and studies undertaken by BISG; to approve the overall annual budget and ensure strong financial management; to ensure adequate financial resources (e.g., dues structure); and to evaluate its own performance and that of individual directors.
+The responsibilities of the Board of Directors shall include, without limitation, to review, clarify, and approve the mission; to appoint, support and evaluate the performance of the Executive Director; to approve long-range plans; to ratify and/or approve commitments of resources, programs and studies to be undertaken or undertaken by BISG; to approve the overall annual budget and ensure strong financial management; to ensure adequate financial resources (e.g., dues structure); and to evaluate its own performance and that of individual Directors.

-Section 6.02. (a) Effective July 1, 2018, the Board of Directors shall consist of nine (9) directors who are not officers (the "Non-Officer Directors"), plus the Chairperson, Immediate Past Chairperson, Vice Chairperson, Secretary and Treasurer of BISG (the "Officer Directors"); provided that the number of Non-Officer Directors may be increased up to a maximum of fifteen (15) by a vote of the Board of Directors.
+The Board of Directors shall consist of fourteen (14) Directors, consisting of (i) nine (9) Directors who are not Officers (the "Non-Officer Directors"), plus (ii) each of the Chairperson, immediate past Chairperson, Vice Chairperson, Secretary and Treasurer of BISG (the "Officer Directors"); provided that the size of the Board of Directors may be increased up to a maximum of twenty (20) Directors and number of Non-Officer Directors may be increased up to a maximum of fifteen (15) by a vote of the Board of Directors.
 The Non-Officer Directors shall be divided into two (2) classes.
-The "Class 1 Directors" shall consist of five (5) directors, and the "Class 2 Directors" shall consist of four (4) directors.
-In the event that the Board of Directors increases the number of directors pursuant to this Section, the first additional director shall be designated as a "Class 2 Director," the second additional director shall be designated as a "Class 1 Director," and so forth.
-The first term to be served by such additional director shall expire contemporaneously with the existing Class 1 Directors' or Class 2 Directors', as the case may be, or upon the additional director's earlier death, resignation or removal.
-Similarly, in the event of a reduction of the number of directors, the first directorship eliminated shall be a Class 1 directorship, the second shall be a Class 2 directorship, and so forth.
+The "Class 1 Directors" shall consist of five (5) Directors, and the "Class 2 Directors" shall consist of four (4) Directors.
+In the event that the Board of Directors increases the number of Directors pursuant to this Section 6.02, the first additional Director shall be designated as a "Class 2 Director," the second additional Director shall be designated as a "Class 1 Director," and so forth.
+The first term to be served by such additional Director shall expire contemporaneously with the existing Class 1 Directors' or Class 2 Directors', as the case may be, or upon the additional Director's earlier death, resignation or removal.
+Similarly, in the event of a reduction of the number of Directors, the first directorship eliminated shall be a Class 1 directorship, the second shall be a Class 2 directorship, and so forth.

-(b) Directors shall serve for a term of two (2) years (commencing July 1),or until their earlier death, resignation or removal.
-Each director shall hold office until the election and qualification of that director's successor.
-No director shall serve more than two consecutive two-year terms unless such person is elected to the Office of Chairperson or immediate past Chairperson, in which case such term limit shall be suspended during the time such person holds such office.
-A person who has reached the prescribed term limit may serve as director again if he or she has not been a director for a period for at least one year period.
+Directors shall serve for a term of two (2) years (commencing July 1), or until their earlier death, resignation or removal.
+Each Director shall hold office until the election and qualification of that Director's successor.
+No Director shall serve more than two consecutive two-year terms unless such person is elected to the Office of Chairperson or immediate past Chairperson, in which case such term limit shall be suspended during the time such person holds such office.
+A person who has reached the prescribed term limit may serve as Director again if he or she has not been a Director for a period for at least one (1) year period.

-(c) To the extent reasonable, five directors shall be drawn from the publisher segment of the business, of which at least two shall be from the trade published segment and one from the educational publisher segment; three from the ISP segment; one from the Library segment; two from the retailer segments; two from the distributor segment; and one from the manufacturing segment.
+To the extent reasonable, five (5) Directors shall be drawn from the publisher segment of the business, of which at least two (2) shall be from the trade publisher segment and one (1) from the educational publisher segment; three (3) from the industry partner segment; one (1) from the library segment; two (2) from the retailer segment; two (2) from the distributor segment; and one (1) from the manufacturing segment.

 Section 6.03.
 Meetings of the Board of Directors may be held at any place within or without the State of New York.
-Meetings of the Board of Directors shall take place at the call of the chairperson, the Executive Committee or any three directors.
-Notice of all meetings of the Board of Directors shall be given by the secretary or the Executive Director to each director in writing personally, by fax or by e-mail at least two days prior to the meeting, or by mail at least four days prior to the meeting.
-Notice of meeting need not be given to a director who submits a signed waiver of notice either before or after the meeting.
-The attendance of a director at a meeting without protest as to the sufficiency of a notice to that director of such meeting shall constitute a waiver by that director of such notice.
+Meetings of the Board of Directors shall take place at the call of the Chairperson, the Executive Committee or any three Directors.
+Notice of all meetings of the Board of Directors shall be given by the Secretary or the Executive Director to each Director in writing personally or by e-mail at least two (2) days prior to the meeting, or by mail at least four days prior to the meeting.
+Notice of meeting need not be given to a Director who submits a signed waiver of notice either before or after the meeting.
+The attendance of a Director at a meeting without protest as to the sufficiency of a notice to that Director of such meeting shall constitute a waiver by that Director of such notice.

 Section 6.04.
 At any meetings of the Board of Directors, the greater of one-third of the entire Board of Directors or eight Directors shall constitute a quorum for the transaction of business.

 Section 6.06.
-Any director may resign at any time or be removed at any time for cause by the Board of Directors or, with or without cause, by vote of the members entitled to vote at a meeting called for that purpose.
-The failure of a director to attend two consecutive meetings of the Board shall constitute cause entitling the directors to remove that director.
+Any Director may resign at any time or be removed at any time for cause by the Board of Directors or, with or without cause, by vote of the Members entitled to vote at a meeting called for that purpose.
+The failure of a Director to attend two (2) consecutive meetings of the Board of Directors shall constitute cause entitling the Directors to remove that Director.